IB IA Business Topics

 Remember that the IB internal assessment is an opportunity for you to showcase your understanding of business concepts and develop important skills.
 Selecting a topic that both captures your interest and meets the requirements of the assessment will set you on the path to success.
 With these tips in mind, take some time to brainstorm and consider different business topics before making your final decision.

 Gathering primary data through surveys and interviews is a crucial step in conducting a comprehensive IB internal assessment.
-By collecting first-hand information directly from relevant stakeholders, you can gain valuable insights and strengthen your business analysis.
-Here are some effective techniques to consider:
+By collecting first-hand information directly from relevant stakeholders, you can gain valuable insights and strengthen your business analysis

 • Surveys: Surveys are a reliable method for gathering data from a large number of respondents.
 When designing your survey, consider using clear and concise language, standardized response options, and a logical flow to elicit accurate and meaningful responses.
 Use online survey platforms or paper-based questionnaires to reach your target audience conveniently.